Natural Remedies for Arthritis Pain Relief?

-For those looking for natural arthritis treatments or joint pain remedies the task can be daunting.
-Chances are if you’re searching Google for joint pain supplements, you’re going to land on a page that’s trying to sell you something..
-This isn’t one of those pages.
+For those looking for natural arthritis treatments or joint pain remedies, the task can be daunting.
+Chances are if you’re searching Google for joint pain supplements, you’re going to land on a page that’s trying to sell you something… This isn’t one of those pages.

 Osteoarthritis (not to be confused with rheumatoid arthritis, an autoimmune condition), the most common form of joint disease, affects roughly 20 million Americans.
 Once thought to be a natural consequence of aging, it’s now understood to result from a number of different factors.

 Formerly referred to as degenerative joint disease, this type of arthritis occurs when the (hyaline) cartilage in your (articular) joints breaks down.
 However, our current understanding of arthritis suggests that it’s not limited to just the cartilage in your joints.
-In fact, it also affects the entire joint organ including the tissue lining the joint (synovium) as well as the subchrondral bone.
+In fact, it also affects the entire joint organ including the tissue lining the joint (synovium) as well as the subchondral bone.

 For those who suffer from arthritis, the pain can be debilitating and ultimately result in the need for joint replacement (total arthroplasty).

-Given that joint pain is essentially a condition related to aging and elderly patients often have reasons to avoid using antiiflammatory drugs such as NSAIDs (concern over gastric bleeding or increased risk of heart attacks and stroke), many choose to look toward natural remedies such as glucosamine.
+Given that joint pain is essentially a condition related to aging and elderly patients often have reasons to avoid using anti-inflammatory drugs such as NSAIDs (concern over gastric bleeding or increased risk of heart attacks and stroke), many choose to look toward natural remedies such as glucosamine.

 For those looking to natural remedies, one key question is whether or not they actually work?
 One unfortunate reality for those looking for products to promote joint health is the simple reality that with severe arthritis, anything outside of a joint replacement is unlikely to provide much pain relief.

 One common theme I’ve noticed is that many doctors are reluctant to give corticosteroid injections to patients with moderate/severe arthritis out of the irrational fear that corticosteroids cause joint damage.
 Even if that were the case, for those who’re already at the point that they’re suffering in daily pain from severe arthritis, it would still be worth considering if it worked.
 Yet, there is no recent compelling evidence that they actually cause joint damage (excluding rare side effects such as avascular necrosis) when used appropriately (pubmed).
+For TMJ or temporomandibular joint pain, Botox is a newer treatment option to consider.

 Osteoarthritis vs. Rheumatoid Arthritis